-12 Star Wars: Squadrons tips to help you master the game quickly
+Star Wars: Squadrons guide: 12 tips and tricks to help you master the game quickly

 Beginner's tips on everything from ship classes to power management